Scott Baio And Erin Moran: Inside Their ’80s Romance – ‘Happy Days’ Stars React To Death Of ‘Joanie’

 Scott Baio is mourning the death of his longtime TV co-star Erin Moran.
 Moran was found dead by authorities in Indiana of unknown causes, according to TMZ.
 The Happy Days star was 56 and had reportedly fallen on hard times in recent years.
 Baio starred alongside the late actress on Happy Days and the spinoff Joanie Loves Chachi.

-Eric was only 14 years old when she first signed on to play Ron Howard’s little sister, Joanie Cunningham, on Happy Days.
+Erin was only 14 years old when she first signed on to play Ron Howard’s little sister, Joanie Cunningham, on Happy Days.
 The show aired on ABC from 1974 to 1984 and was popular enough to spawn several spinoffs, including Laverne and Shirley, Mork and Mindy, and Joanie Loves Chachi, the actress’s short-lived sitcom with Baio.

 #TVFact On this date in 1984 – Joanie (Erin Moran) and Chachi (Scott Baio) got married on ABC-TV's "Happy Days." pic.twitter.com/e2yRfhy0N4